kenchan-canuck/software-patterns/java/README.txt

-    The examples use a variety of more advanced Java linguistic features such as Generic Types and nested inner classes along with Java Collections to realize a variety of Software Patterns such as Inheritace, Composition, Association, Builder, Method Chaining, and Generic API.
+    The examples use a variety of more advanced Java linguistic features such as Generic Types and nested inner classes along with Java Collections to realize a variety of Software Patterns such as Inheritace, Composition, Association, Builder, Method Chaining, Lambda Expression and Functional Interface, and Generic API.
 The goal of sharing the sample codes is to demonstrate the practicality of leveraging advanced Java linguistic features and common Software Patterns to maximize code reuse.

     These codes are by no means optimized.
 They should be used as